jam14d/CodetoCodons/README.md

 - Enhance the UI with a DNA helix visualization.
 - Expand the DNA mutation app with more real-world mutation simulations.

-## Credits
-Developed using Python and Streamlit with custom CSS styling for an engaging experience.

-**Code to Codons** aims to bridge biology and programming, making genetic concepts interactive and fun!